nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 `[characters]`  Matches any character in this set;
 `![characters]` Matches any character NOT in this set.

-Navigate to the `gapminder/data/example` directory.
+Navigate to the `gapminder/data` directory.
 This directory contains examples of sequencing data.
-If we type `ls`, we will see that there are a bunch of files which are just four digit numbers, a few files called `NOTES`, and a folder called `sequencing_data`.
+If we type `ls`, we will see that there are a bunch of files which are just four digit numbers.
 By default, `ls` lists all of the files in a given directory.
 The `*` character is a shortcut for "everything".
 Thus, if you enter `ls *`, you will see all of the contents of a given directory.
 Now try this command:

 ```
 $ ls *1.txt